Safeguarding

 Additional date: dealing with disclosure of sexual abuse from children and young people - 5 June 10am 12.30pm delivered via Zoom

 This course looks at best practice in how to work with disclosure.
 It Identifies what your professional responsibilities are when hearing a disclosure.
-It discusses how to working with professional curiosity can shape and manage "difficult" conversations which support children and young people to speak up about difficult experiences.
+It discusses how working with professional curiosity can shape and manage "difficult" conversations which support children and young people to speak up about difficult experiences.
 Finally, the course looks at a trauma informed response to supporting children after a disclosure has been made.

 Please register by contacting ruth.oleary@bsarcs.org.